apache/gravitino/docs/how-to-use-python-gvfs.md

 fs = gvfs.GravitinoVirtualFileSystem(server_uri="http://localhost:8090", metalake_name="test_metalake")
 ```

-## How to use the Gravitino Virtual File System
+## How to use the Gravitino Virtual File System in Python

 1. Make sure to obtain the Gravitino library.
    You can get it by [pip](https://pip.pypa.io/en/stable/installation/):